-It is possible to assess the starch content of fruit visually using the starch iodide test: https://www.canr.msu.edu/uploads/files/Research_Center/SWMREC/Apple_Maturity_Protocol.pdf
+With the the starch iodide test it is possible to assess the starch content of fruit visually: https://www.canr.msu.edu/uploads/files/Research_Center/SWMREC/Apple_Maturity_Protocol.pdf

-This utilises a solution of potassium iodide and iodine in water which is applied to the cut surface of the apple.
+The starch iodide test approaches the assessment from the opposite perspective to the juice sampling.
+A solution of potassium iodide and iodine in water is applied to a transversely cut surface of the apple to be tested.
 The degree of blackening will show whether starch remains unconverted and how much.
-The pattern of the blackening varies with the apple variety.
+The pattern of the blackening varies with the apple cultivar.
 An absence of black indicates that all the starch has been converted.